troglobit/finit/README.md

 `/sbin/init`, neither does it setup an initial `/etc/finit.conf`.

-It is assumed that users of finit are competent enough to either setup finit as their default `/sbin/init` or alter their respective Grub, LOADLIN, LILO, U-Boot/Barebox or RedBoot boot loader configuration to give the kernel the following extra command line:
+It is assumed that users of finit are competent enough to either setup finit as their default `/sbin/init` or alter their respective GRUB, LOADLIN, LILO, U-Boot/Barebox or RedBoot boot loader configuration to give the kernel the following extra command line: